HomeLatest NewsGovernanceWorld order in disarray as Hungry picks its side, announces to block pass to Ukraine-bound weapons

 “We will not allow the transfer of deadly weapons across the Hungarian territory,” Foreign Minister Peter Szijjarto wrote on Facebook.
 He said the decision was taken to ensure the safety of Hungarians both in their country and across the border in Ukraine.

-“These shipments can easily become the target of military attacks,” Szijjarto said.
+“These shipments can easily become the of military attacks,” Szijjarto said.
 “Our most important task is to guarantee the safety of the country and the Hungarian people, therefore we must not get involved in the war taking place next door.”

-EU foreign policy chief Josep Borrell said the bloc would give 450 million euros ($500 million) for EU member states to buy arms for the beleaguered country.
-The fiercely anti-migration Orban has opened the EU and NATO member's door to Ukrainians.
+EU foreign chief Josep Borrell said the bloc would give 450 million euros ($500 million) for EU member states to buy arms for the beleaguered country.
+The fiercely anti-migration Orban has opened the EU and NATO member’s door to Ukrainians.

 Nearly 85,000 people have so far crossed from Ukraine into Hungary, UNHCR said.
 Several border towns such as Zahony have set up public buildings as reception centres, with ordinary people donating food and clothes, the interior ministry said.

-Subscribe to receive the day's headlines from Tech Observer straight in your inbox
+Get the day's headlines from Tech Observer straight in your inbox

 Subscribe to our Newsletter